General Spread Questions

 No, Crofter’s fruit spreads do not contain corn and are safe for people with corn allergies.
 The citric acid and ascorbic acid in our spreads are mainly derived from corn; however, the purified, pharmaceutical-grade acids we use (citric USP35, Ascorbic USP34), no longer contain any traces of corn and comply with organic and Non-GMO standards.
 Both of these acids naturally occur in fruits, but the levels vary from variety to variety.
 That is why we add a very small amount of both acids to our products: to standardize acid levels.

 Although our facility is not certified as ‘nut free’, we only produce fruit spreads in our plant.
 We do not manufacture any products which contain nuts or ingredients derived from nuts.
-There is, however, always a remote possibility that some ingredients may come into contact with nuts somewhere along the supply chain.
 We can confirm that from the time that the ingredients reach our facility to when the jar is sealed, our fruit spreads have not been in contact with nuts or nut products.

 No. No. And no.